MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/hyper-v/manage/Remotely-manage-Hyper-V-hosts.md

 If you can't connect:

 * It's possible that only the Hyper-V tools are installed.
-Check that the Virtual Machine Management service is listed and running. \(Open the Services desktop app: click **Start**, click in the **Start Search** box, type **services.msc**, and then press ENTER.
-If it's not listed, follow instructions in [Install Hyper-V](..\get-started\Install-the-Hyper-V-role-on-Windows-Server.md) to install the Hyper-V platform.\)
+To check that Hyper-V platform is installed, look for the Virtual Machine Management service. \(Open the Services desktop app: click **Start**, click the **Start Search** box, type **services.msc**, and then press **Enter**.
+If the Virtual Machine Management service isn't listed, install the Hyper-V platform by following the instructions in [Install Hyper-V](..\get-started\Install-the-Hyper-V-role-on-Windows-Server.md).\)
 * Check that your hardware meets the requirements.
 See [System requirements](..\System-requirements-for-Hyper-V-on-Windows.md).
 * Check that your user account belongs to the Administrators group or the Hyper-V Administrators group.